notjik/Pharmacy-Search2/README.md

 # Pharmacy Search 2

 ### The task of the second year of Yandex Lyceum
+###### You need to create a console application that will find the nearest pharmacy at the entered address, build a direct route to the point and display brief information about the pharmacy (in Russian)

 #### To work with the program, you need to get 2 API keys:
 * [Geocoder](https://yandex.com/dev/maps/geocoder/)